 Policy on Policies and Other Related Documents.
 Procedures that were written, updated, and maintained prior to the implementation of the corporate wide document management system are being standardized when able to, and put in the policy management system.
 As described in these procedures, new and substantially revised procedures are approved by the Laboratory Medical Director.
 Minor revisions will be approved by either the Blood Bank Medical Director or the Blood Bank Supervisor.
-Policies and procedures will be reviewed at least every two years by the Blood Bank Medical Director.
+Policies and procedures will be reviewed at least every two years by the Blood Bank Medical Director and/or Laboratory Medical Director.